 10. Some of your books refer in a critical manner to the “new age,” and so does your CI website.
 Can you define this “new age” any further?

-The so-called new age is a hybrid phenomenon that commenced during the late 1960s in the wake of the hippy boom in America.
-However, there were earlier references to a “new age” that were assimilated by this conglomerate trend, e.g., Alice Bailey’s Arcane School jargon.
-The younger generation at that time (late 1960s) became interested in occultism and Eastern religions, but much of this was a passing fad with convincing research being noticeably absent.
+The so-called new age is a hybrid phenomenon that commenced during the late 1960s, in the wake of the hippy boom in America.
+However, there were earlier references to a “new age” that were assimilated by this conglomerate trend, for instance, Alice Bailey’s Arcane School jargon.
+The younger generation at that time (late 1960s) became interested in occultism and Eastern religions.
+Much of this was a passing fad, convincing research being noticeably absent.
 Bits and pieces like Jung and ecology were added to the mix, which became increasingly commercial and promoted by various “alternative” bodies, notably the Esalen Institute of California.

 Many entrepreneurs moved in for the pickings, including the notorious Indian guru Bhagwan Shree Rajneesh (1931-1990), whose ashram at Poona attracted many young Westerners.
 These people found varying degrees of euphoria and disillusionment in the “therapy” and “liberation” fare provided.
-Even permissive Esalen concluded (too late) that the Rajneesh scenario was out of control, a matter confirmed by subsequent events in Oregon where terrorist activities emerged within the Rajneesh sect during the 1980s (see article 24 on this site).
+Even permissive Esalen concluded (too late) that the Rajneesh scenario was out of control, a matter confirmed by subsequent events in Oregon, where terrorist activities emerged within the Rajneesh movement during the 1980s.

-Rajneesh could never have gained support without the ballast afforded by uncritical beliefs of Western neo-hippies in alternative therapy, hedonism, and popularised Eastern religion.
+Rajneesh could never have gained support without the ballast afforded by uncritical beliefs of Western neo-hippies, who subscribed to alternative therapy, hedonism, and popularised Eastern religion.
 Rajneesh claimed to be an expert on various Eastern mystical traditions, interposed lewd jokes in his discourses, resorted to cued laughter for effect, and relied upon the sensual tendencies of his audience to keep them in thrall.
-The Indian intelligentsia were easily able to point out his deviations, but the Esalen bandwagon was so easily deceived.
+The Indian intelligentsia were easily able to point out his deviations.
+In contrast, the Esalen bandwagon was so easily deceived.
 The aberration became known as Rajneesh NeoTantra, as distinct from traditional forms of Hinduism.

 Bhagwan Shree Rajneesh, Eileen Caddy